mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     - `git add .`
     - `git commit -m "Add Playwright"`
     - `git push`
-    - That should start the tests running and now RSpec, Vitest and Playwright should all pass and show green.
+    - That should start the tests running and now Vitest and Playwright should pass and show green.

 # RSpec (Local)
 Here we'll create a simple RSpec test for the Rails HelloController.
 Then we'll verify it passes when running locally.